melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 in a given year)” (M. Head, pers. comm.), while the latter excludes such cases.
-A logistic regression was fit to the functional maturity determination as a function of fork length (Figure \@ref(fig:functional-maturity)), estimating length at 50% maturity at 38.4 cm , with a slope of -0.312, based on the parameterization in Stock Synthesis.
+A logistic regression was fit to the functional maturity determination as a function of fork length (Figure \@ref(fig:functional-maturity)), estimating length at 50% maturity at 38.4 cm, with a slope of -0.312, based on the parameterization in Stock Synthesis.
 The samples available from areas north of Point Conception were smaller fish and did not allow for estimates of separate maturity curves.
-Both California vermilion assessments assumed the same maturity ogive (Figure \@ref(fig:maturity)).
+Both California vermilion rockfish assessments assumed the same maturity ogive (Figure \@ref(fig:maturity)).

 ### Fecundity
 Phillips [-@Phillips1964] reported fecundity for nominal “vermilion” rockfish collected in waters off California.
 Based on a sample of 12 fish ranging in size from 315-550 mm total length, he reported the minimum and maximum number of eggs as 63,300 and 1,625,600 per female, respectively.
 Love et al. [-@Love1990b] estimated fecundity of fish in southern California, and reported an allometric fecundity - length relationship (eggs vs. total length, cm) with an exponent of 5.02, suggesting a significant increase in weight-specific fecundity with female size given a roughly cubic weight-length relationship.
 Dick et al. [-@Dick2017] conducted a meta-analysis of *Sebastes* fecundity-length relationships.
 Insufficient data were available to model the subgenus *Rosicola*, but the predictive distribution of the fecundity-length exponent for the genus as whole centered around a value of four, supporting a general pattern of increasing weight-specific fecundity among the *Sebastes*.
-Analyses to date have not examined size-dependent changes in brood frequency for vermilion or sunset rockfishes, i.e. current fecundity estimates represent brood fecundity.
+Analyses to date have not examined size-dependent changes in brood frequency for vermilion or sunset rockfish, i.e. current fecundity estimates represent brood fecundity.

 For this assessment, new observations of fecundity at length were supplied by S. Beyer (UCSC / SWFSC, pers. comm.).
 These data were combined with digitized historical data sets used by Dick et al. [-@Dick2017] to estimate a new fecundity-length relationship (Figure \@ref(fig:fitted-fecundity)).
 The relationship between fecundity (millions of eggs) and fork length (cm) estimated from these data and used in the assessment was
  $F = 2.8e^{-9}L^{4.97}$